MarkEWaite/gke-experiment/tutorial.md

 Click the **Continue** button to move to the next step.

 ## Install Ingress Controller (1/3)
-CloudBees Core does not currentlysupport the GKE ingress controller.
+CloudBees Core does not currently support the GKE ingress controller.
 Instead, it requires the use of the NGINX Ingress Controller.
 This section walks through the installation using Helm.

 ### Create the Ingress Controller
 ```bash